N1thin24/Online-Ad-Campaign-Clickthrough-Analysis/README.md

 **Overview**

 This Shiny application is an advanced analytical tool designed to predict and analyze clickthrough rates (CTR) for online advertising campaigns.
-The app integrates a Random Forest machine learning model to predict the likelihood of a user clicking on an ad based on various features, such as the type of restaurant advertised, the day of the week, and the time a user has spent on a previous website.
+The app integrates a Random Forest machine learning model with 93% validation accuracy to predict the likelihood of a user clicking on an ad based on various features, such as the type of restaurant advertised, the day of the week, and the time a user has spent on a previous website.
 It offers a comprehensive suite of tools for interactive data exploration, model performance evaluation, and simulation of CTR based on user-defined inputs.

 **Interactive Data Analysis**